ruili4UCSD/CSE151A_WIN24_GROUP/finalreport.md

   </div> -->

-**5. Correlation values**
+### Stage 2

-Following our comprehensive data exploration, we have know identified a select group of features to keep.
-Although, a significant portion our data underwent preprocessing during the initial importing and cleaning phase, now we just need to make refinements based on our findings from the data exploration.
+Following our comprehensive data exploration in stage 2, we have now identified a select group of features to keep.
+Although a significant portion of our data underwent preprocessing during the initial importing and cleaning phase, now we just need to make refinements based on our findings from the data exploration.
 That is the reason why we will drop all features with a correlation coefficient below 0.05, leaving us with a set of 24 features (excluding 'difficulty' itself).

 A sample of the final dataframe can be observed below.

-### Sample output of out final dataframe
+#### Sample output of our final dataframe

 <div id="df-76fac49e-535d-4278-b823-bf57a1b57685">
   <button class="colab-df-quickchart" onclick="quickchart('df-76fac49e-535d-4278-b823-bf57a1b57685')"